jina-ai/docs/chapters/project_guide.rst

 Install Jina
 ====================

 The first thing you need is to have Jina installed and ready to run.
-There are different ways you can do this, but here we'll see the easiest one.
-With Linux/Mac, you just need to install with pip using the following command:
+There are different ways you can do this, but here you will learn about the easiest one.
+With Linux/Mac, you just need to install Jina with pip using the following command:

 .. highlight:: bash
 .. code-block:: bash

     pip install jina

-To see other ways to install Jina, we have an `installation guide <https://docs.jina.ai/chapters/install/os/index.html>`_. here.
+To learn about other ways to install Jina, we have an `installation guide <https://docs.jina.ai/chapters/install/os/index.html>`_. available for You.

-Set-up with Jina Jub
+Set-up with Jina Hub
 ====================

 .. highlight:: bash